ray-project/ray/doc/source/rllib/algorithm-config.rst

 In essence, you first create an instance of :py:class:`~ray.rllib.algorithms.algorithm_config.AlgorithmConfig` and then call some of its methods to set various configuration options.
-RLlib uses the following, `black <https://github.com/psf/black>`__ compliant format in all parts of the code.
+RLlib uses the following, `black <https://github.com/psf/black>`__ compliant format in all parts of its code.

 Note that you can chain together more than one method call, including the constructor: